How do you maintain control when handling pallets?

 Ensure that forks are:

-- the proper width to provide even distribution of the weight
+- Proper width to provide even distribution of the weight.

 How do you maintain control when lifting, tilting, and stacking a load?

 - Lift the load straight until it is clear, then tilt back.

 - Watch that the load does not catch on adjacent loads or obstructions.

 - Do not raise or lower the forks before you stop the lift truck and set the brakes.

 - Ensure that the forks are free of the load before backing up.